BS in Chemistry

 2. Once admitted to the Accelerated Program students must apply to the graduate M.S. in Chemistry program.
 Students cannot enroll in graduate-level coursework until accepted by the Graduate School.

-Students may apply to the accelerated graduate degree program once they have attained advanced junior standing with at least 72 undergraduate semester credit hours (SCH).
-Upon admission to an accelerated program, students with senior standing (90 earned SCH) may enroll in graduate courses for credit.
+Students may apply to an approved accelerated degree program once they have completed at least 60 undergraduate semester credit hours.
+Upon admission to an accelerated program, students may enroll in graduate courses for credit once they have attained at least 72 undergraduate semester credit hours.
 Approved courses will apply to both an undergraduate and a graduate degree.

 Conditions